Lawrence Everhart: Background

+Lawrence would have been about 8 or 9 years old at the time of their migration.
+They docked in Philadelphia, Pennsylvania and stayed there for a time before moving on.

 Service in the Revolutionary War

-Following the Declaration of Independence, Everhart enlisted with the militia, The Flying Camp, headed by Capt.
+Following the Declaration of Independence, Lawrence enlisted with the militia, The Flying Camp, headed by Capt.
 Jacob Goode as a private on August 1, 1776, at Taneytown, Maryland.
 The next day the company marched to Annapolis, Maryland and then to Philadelphia, Pennsylvania for training.
 Lawrence was then reassigned to General Beall in New York.
 His first battle was at White Plains, New York.
 The battle resulted in a disastrous defeat for the American forces.